 In order to ensure you have the best chances of securing a residency position in North America, you have to be an excellent student.
 While there are minimum requirements for applying for these positions, it is important to note that everybody who applies has these requirements met, and so it becomes imperative to distinguish yourself in some way.
 It then stands to reason that the more distinguished students will be the stronger applicants.

 This guide will serve both purposes.
-Part I will be dedicated to essential requirements in order to apply for residency in US and Canada, while Part II will focus on ways in which you can develop academically in order to become a stronger applicant and future doctor.
+Part I will be dedicated to essential requirements in order to be eligible to apply to residency in US and Canada, while Part II will focus on ways in which you can develop academically in order to become a stronger applicant and a more well-rounded doctor.

 ACGME – Accreditation Council for Graduate Medical Education